newcomb-luke/kerbalobjects.rs/docs/KSM-file-format.md

 ## Preface
 This document is intended to provide anyone with an interest in how KSM files are structured with a thorough explanation of exactly how and why each component of the file is there.
 A document like this one exists currently within the kOS GitHub repository, however it is outdated and does not explain specific key details.
 The [kOS document](https://github.com/KSP-KOS/KOS/blob/develop/src/kOS.Safe/Compilation/CompiledObject-doc.md) also is meant for developers of kOS who are already familiar with the internal code that handles KSM, while this and accompanying documents are designed to be able to be used by someone who is not very familiar with how kOS works internally at all.

-There has been in interest for several years to create a new programming language for kOS, and many would benefit from being a compiled language rather than a transpiled one.
+There has been an interest for several years to create a new programming language for kOS, and many would benefit from being a compiled language rather than a transpiled one.
 This document seeks to be able to provide developers with a strong starting point to be able to begin that undertaking of their own.

 If any parts of this document are outdated or incorrect, please notify us by creating a GitHub issue.